 A young woman suffered profound injuries as the result of a car crash.
 The other driver testified that Ms. Schneider did nothing wrong.
-SKWC brought justice against the car manufacturer of Marissa's car, for faulty design.
+SKW brought justice against the car manufacturer of Marissa's car, for faulty design.
 A confidential settlement was obtained for Marissa and her family.

 Forestier v.
 City of Vancouver